-CUTTING-EDGE CAPABILITIES
+CUTTING EDGE CAPABILITIES

-SWEDEN HAS THE TALENT AND THE ASSETS
+SWEDEN HAS THE TALENT AND ASSETS

 Skype, Spotify, IKEA, Ericsson, Sobi, Elekta and Recipharm, not to forget the Nobel Prize.
-Today, this Nordic nation of 10 million is seen as one of the coolest and most innovative places on the planet.
+Today this Nordic nation of 10 million is seen as one of the coolest and most innovative places on the planet.
 A country that is technologically advanced, economically successful and committed to sustainability.
 A country that is a model for stability, freedom of expression and equality, backed by a comprehensive welfare state.
 A country that not only belongs to the most competitive European economies, but also attains top rankings in new concepts such as the Happiness Index.
 You would not be alone in wondering what the secret of this success is.

 At first glance, a number of factors are easily recognizable.
 Swedes are used to working in teams to get the job done.
-English is almost a second language for most Swedes, while up to date education and training in disciplines such as ICT and telecoms, cleantech, materials science as well as in automation, law, finance, marketing/PR, and transport/logistics continues to provide a highly skilled, motivated and flexible workforce.
+English is almost a second language for most Swedes, while up to date education and training in new disciplines such as ICT and telecoms, clean tech, materials science, automation, law, finance, marketing/PR and transport/ logistics continues to provide a highly skilled, motivated and flexible workforce.

-Similarly, in what is one of Europe's largest, yet relatively sparsely populated countries, the government has realised the wisdom of investing heavily in infrastructure.
-Any visitor can see that Sweden is among the most modern in the world, just one example being that Sweden has the highest Internet and computer usage per capita in the world.
+Similarly, in what is one of Europe's largest, yet relatively sparsely populated countries, the government has realized the wisdom of investing heavily in infrastructure.
+Any visitor can see that Sweden is among the most modern in the world, just one example being that Sweden has the highest internet and computer usage per capita in the world.

-Despite the common perception of a high tax economy, Sweden is in fact one of Europe's most business-friendly environments, with a competitive corporate tax rate.
-Since Viking times, Sweden has also been a trading nation.
-Swedish companies embraced globalisation long before the term was even coined, with the result that the country is the world's 6th most globalized country.
+Despite the common perception of a high tax economy, Sweden is in fact one of Europe's most business friendly environments with a competitive corporate tax rate.
+Since Viking times, Sweden has also always been a trading nation.
+Swedish companies embraced globalization long before the term was even coined, with result today that country is the world's 6th most globalized country.

 In life science in particular, the talent and asset base is in several respects superior to any other country or region.
-One in five researchers work in the sector, in internationally renowned powerhouses including in internationally-renowned power-houses such as Karolinska Institutet, Uppsala University, Lund University and the University of Gothenburg.
+One in five researchers work in the sector, in internationally renowned powerhouses including Karolinska Institutet, Uppsala University, Lund University and University of Gothenburg.
 The latest newcomer on the scene, SciLifeLab is also fast making a name for itself.

 Yet this breadth of talent and assets would mean nothing without the fundamental attitudes of the Swedes themselves.
-You may find Swedes can come across as somewhat shy, but underneath, there is a will and determination to succeed.
-A determination fuelled by curiosity, creativity, openmindedness, and a willingness to collaborate.
+You may find Swedes to be a bit shy and modest but underneath, there is a will and determination to succeed.
+A determination fueled by curiosity, creativity, open-mindedness, and a willingness to collaborate.

-Quality healthcare for all is a cornerstone of the Swedish welfare state, and widely supported.
-A number of initiatives are currently underway to further improve care for patients; two examples being more patient-centric systems and digital health solutions.
-Sweden has a long tradition of involvement by our well-educated population in such programs, and patients are generally willing to take part in clinical trials.
-Our public healthcare system, with access for all citizens, is also a prerequisite for our comprehensive patient registries and functional biobanks.
+Quality health care for all is a cornerstone of the Swedish welfare state and widely supported.
+A number of initiatives are currently in progress to further improve care for patients; two examples being more patient-centric systems and digital health solutions.
+Sweden has a long tradition of involvement from our well-educated population in such programs and patients are generally willing to take part in clinical trials.
+Our public healthcare system with access for all citizens is also a prerequisite for our comprehensive patient registries and functional biobanks.